albertkhun/ResQ/README.md

 ### Core Logic
 The system uses a Convolutional Neural Network (CNN) to extract features from uploaded plant images and identify disease patterns.
 Environmental data such as temperature and humidity is processed using a fully connected network.
 These outputs are merged using a fusion model to improve prediction accuracy.
 Based on prediction confidence, the system either provides treatment suggestions or requests additional images for better diagnosis.
-, the system either provides treatment suggestions or asks for additional images for better diagnosis.

 ## 3. TECHNICAL STACK

 ### Frontend